 There are two things that work together to determine what happened:

-- Evidentiary information or documents (recordings, papers written at/near the time of events, police reports, etc.)
+- Evidentiary documents (recordings, papers written at/near the time of events, police reports, etc.)

 - Witness information (from the victim, alleged perpetrator, bystanders, friends/confidants, etc.)

-Evidentiary information is relatively straightforward.
-But, it is often in short supply with alleged sexual assaults.
-This leads to having to determine credibility with regards to witness information – and this is where most problems start.
+Evidentiary documents are relatively straightforward.
+But, it is often in short supply with alleged sexual harassment.
+This leads to having to determine credibility that often relies on evidence provided by witnesses – and this is where most problems start.

 The Easy Way Out: “I don’t want to deal with this!”